Devarth123/Ping-pong-game/README.md

 # Ping-pong-game
 Ping pong game made in python
 =======================
-after extracting the file run the main.py from the ternminal
+after extracting the file run the main.py from the terminal